Lesson 5 of 6

 Hope of Restoration

 Despite the sinfulness of Israel and the righteous wrath of God, Ezekiel does contain messages of healing, hope, and consolation.
-The long vision of the restoration of the land and Temple is one significant locus for this theme (chapters 40-48), but it occurs in many places (6:8-10; 11:16-20; 16:60-63; 20:33-38).
+The long vision of the restoration of the land and Temple is one significant locus for this theme (chapters 40—48), but it occurs in many places (Ezekiel 6:8-10; 11:16-20; 16:60-63; 20:33-38).
 Ezekiel’s theology focuses on Israel, and in a future new exodus God will gather the people back to the Promised Land.
 God’s words of consolation are about concrete blessings from God, such as food, peace, land, and a restored covenant and Temple.

 Responsibility: Individual and Corporate

 Like much of the Old Testament, Ezekiel has a firm notion of the corporate responsibility of a tribe, nation, or people before the Lord.
 His judgments against the nations are evidence of this.
-Yet we find a new theme alongside it: the responsibility of the individual sinner to repent, and the justice of the Lord in punishing individuals only for their own sins (chapter 18).
+Yet we find a new theme alongside it: the responsibility of the individual sinner to repent, and the justice of the Lord in punishing individuals only for their own sins (Ezekiel 18).

 Rethinking Salvation History